 rXY = 1 (or 1) indicates perfect positive (or negative) linear association.

 What are the signs of rXY in the three plots on page 5-2?

-of sXY?
+The signs of of sXY?

 Population Parameters

 We have previously seen sample means and population means, sample variances and population variances.
 Similarly there are also population covariances and correlations.
 They are obtained as follows.